heroku/heroku.py/README.rst

 Dynos represent all your running dyno processes.
 Use dynos to investigate whats running on your app.
 Use Dynos to create one off processes/run commands.

-**You don't "scale" dynos Processes.
+**You don't "scale" dyno Processes.
 You "scale" Formations Processes.
 See Below**

 Get a list of running dynos::